Skip to content

 “Those are really cute,” Ingiosi’s friend, Cori Cavitt, gushed from her seat on a bench next to a full-length mirror at Rittenhouse Square’s newest fashion house: FIGS, a California-based brand of medical scrubs.

-The $49 pants have no place in her off-duty wardrobe — she and Cavitt are required to wear charcoal gray for their nursing jobs at Children’s Hospital of Philadelphia.
+The $49 pants have no place in her work wardrobe — she and Cavitt are required to wear charcoal gray for their nursing jobs at Children’s Hospital of Philadelphia.
 But the brightly colored clothes popped against the store’s minimalist white and chrome decor, and were begging to be tried on.

 Figs has built a large online following among medical students and health-care workers by turning one of the frumpiest and most ubiquitous uniforms into a fashion statement.
 Far from the pillowcase-with-a-drawstring look of traditional scrubs, Figs pants are cut in flare, jogger, and cargo styles.
-Figure-flattering tops come with flutter sleeves, notch necklines and polo collars.
+Figure-flattering tops come with flutter sleeves, notch necklines, and polo collars.
 The line includes core colors — shades of blue or gray to fit any health system’s color scheme — and limited-edition releases, such as this fall’s espresso and dirty chai.

 Now the company has set its sights on Philadelphia to build its lifestyle brand with brick-and-mortar retail locations.
 Figs marketing points out that the city serves as the training grounds for one of every six doctors in the country, and is home to thousands of medical professionals.